 sudo apt update

-sudo apt install gitCheck SSL backend:
+sudo apt install gitCheck / choose the SSL backend:

-git config --global http.sslbackend
+git config --global http.sslBackend

 Install NTLMAPS: